Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Vacuum and non-vacuum Minkowski states in Rindler frame

 \subsection{Wigner Functional for UM modes}

 While the concept of particles is not a prerequisite for comparing the relationship between the Fock basis and Bogoliubov transformations in two frames, specific sets of modes and particle states naturally manifest as a consequence of the symmetries inherent in the spacetime under consideration.
 One such set of modes is the Unruh Minkowski (UM) modes which is a linear superposition of positive frequency Minkowski modes.
 Its ground state coincides with the Minkowski vacuum.
 However, other excited states are different.
-It turns out that a subclass of the reduced Rindler frame Wigner distribution in Eq.\eqref{eq:9}, when $R_1(K)$ = $R_2(K)$ = 0 and J(K) = L(K), can be obtained by a very specific class of inertial frame Wigner functionals in terms of UM modes.
+It turns out that a subset of the reduced Rindler frame Wigner distribution in Eq.\eqref{eq:9}, when $R_1(K)$ = $R_2(K)$ = 0 and J(K) = L(K), can be obtained by a very specific set of inertial frame Wigner functionals in terms of UM modes.
 This can be seen as follows.
-It is known that corresponding to each Rindler frequency, there are two UM modes of positive frequency.
+It is known that there are two UM modes of positive frequency corresponding to each Rindler frequency.
 One can express the Wigner distribution in terms of modes corresponding to these UM particles as

 Here, $\alpha $ and $\alpha^*$ are c- number representations of annihilation and creation operators for Unruh-Minkowski particles.
 The functions $p(\xi)$ and $q(\xi)$, which are positive, nonzero, real, and smooth, dictate the weights linked to $\alpha_{\xi}$ and $\alpha_{-\xi}$.
 Similarly, $r(\xi)$ and $s(\xi)$ are real smooth functions.
 An additional constraint arises from the requirement for the expectation value of number density to be finite, expressed as $pq \neq rs$.
+We emphasize that one does not require the set of conditions in Eqs. \eqref{eq:5}-\eqref{eq:8} when dealing with the Unruh-Minkowski modes here.
 One can also consider a more general form of the weight functions that depend on two arguments, for example, p($\xi$, $\xi '$), such that the density functional is off-diagonal in $\xi-\xi'$ space as in Eq.\eqref{eq:3}.
 Here, we consider only the diagonal form as given in Eq.\eqref{eq:10} since it suffices to explore different cases in the next section.
 To obtain the reduced Wigner distribution in the right Rindler frame, we proceed in a manner similar to that in the above section to obtain

-\\ where, $ p \equiv p(K) $ , $ q \equiv p(K) $ , $ r \equiv r(K) $ and $ s \equiv s(K) $ are the same weight functions $p(\xi) $, $q(\xi)$, $r(\xi)$ and $s(\xi)$ in Eq.\eqref{eq:10} with the arguments replaced by $\xi $= $\frac{2 \pi |K|}{a}$.
+\\ where, $ p \equiv p(K) $ , $ q \equiv p(K) $ , $ r \equiv r(K) $ and $ s \equiv s(K) $ are the same weight functions $p(\xi) $, $q(\xi)$, $r(\xi)$ and $s(\xi)$ in Eq.\eqref{eq:10} with the arguments replaced by $|\xi| $= $\frac{2 \pi }{a}$.